Chicago Early Literacy Enrichment

 K-2 Chicago Early Literacy Programs

-We’re engaging with young readers across the greater Chicago area through ongoing and one-time classroom visits, family literacy events, and Chicago Public Library programs.
+We engage with young readers across the greater Chicago area through multi-week classroom residencies and one-time visits, family literacy events, and Chicago Public Library programs.

-Our bilingual, evidence-based curriculum incorporates social-emotional learning and helps students learn to read in a fun, engaging way.
+Our bilingual, evidence-based curricula incorporate social-emotional learning and help students learn to read in a fun, motivating way.

 Learn About Our Approach